ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/github-arm-runners/_index.md

 who_is_this_for: This is an introductory topic for software developers who want to learn how to use Arm-hosted runners for GitHub Actions jobs.

 learning_objectives:
-    - Build Arm images and multi-architecture images with Arm-hosted runners
+    - Build Arm images and multi-architecture images with Arm-hosted runners.
-    - Use GitHub Actions to automate image builds
+    - Use GitHub Actions to automate image builds.

 prerequisites:
     - A GitHub account with a Team or Enterprise Cloud plan.
-    - A Docker Hub account
+    - A Docker Hub account.

 author_primary: Jason Andrews